 These benefits, along with the sign-up bonus, can easily be more valuable than the cost of the annual fee.
 In fact, a lot of times, the card issuer will even waive the annual fee during the first year.
 This will give you sufficient time to use the card and see if how valuable those benefits are to you.

 Get Your Sign-Up Bonus

 The quickest way to boost your point balance is through credit card welcome offers.
 Most cards will give you a bonus after you spend a certain amount in a specific time frame.
 For example, my favorite travel card for beginner’s (here’s why I love it) is the Chase Sapphire Preferred.

-Right now they’re offering 60,000 bonus points to new card holders after you spend $4,000 in the first 3 months.
-This is a great offer so you don’t want to make a mistake that will cause you to miss out on this bonus.
+Right now they’re offering an all-time high 100,000 bonus points to new card holders after you spend $4,000 in the first 3 months.
+This is an incredible offer so you don’t want to make a mistake that will cause you to miss out on this bonus.
 Here are a couple things to think of when it comes to a sign-up bonus:

 Your Spending Habits – Don’t sign up for a credit card that requires you to spend $5k in the first 3 months if you typically only spend $500/month.
 Plan ahead to make sure you’re able to meet the spending requirement within the required time frame.

 Also, don’t overspend just to meet a welcome bonus threshold.
 It makes absolutely ZERO sense to spend $1k on something you don’t need, just to get $500 worth of points.
 If you can’t meet the spending requirements through your normal spending patterns, DON’T open a new account.

 When Does The Clock Start Ticking – Generally, the time starts once your application is approved and not when you receive or activate your card.
 You don’t want to miss out on a large sign-up bonus by miscalculating the time you have to meet the spending requirement.